bthalheim/RustSnippets/README.md

 Rust Snippets Repo
 =================================================

-Repo of rust code scraps, come work some might not.
+Repo of rust code scraps, some work some might not.